Youth mental health is in crisis. Since 2007...

 — Russell Shaw, "Why We're Banning Phones at Our School"

-"For mobile phones and social media, high and increasing addictive use were associated with 2-3x greater risk of suicidal behavior and suicidal ideation.
+In a cohort study of more than 4000 children, high and increasing addictive use of smartphones and social media were associated with 2-3x greater risk of suicidal behavior and suicidal ideation.

 By age 8, nearly 1 in 4 children have their own phone.
 By 11 — about half.